quawb/LivingCodeLog/thefinal.md

 _Conceptual Worries:_

 As I continued working through, I kinda of got bored of the diagram generator?
 It felt flat and I wanted more, so it started to transform into something a little less diagram generatory than I originally intended, and now I feel like all the features are still not fitting together as tightly as I wanted them to.
-Wish I figured out a soundscape thing for this
+Wish I figured out a soundscape thing for this.
+Worried if this doesn't make sense out of context with the installation project

 _Coding Challenges:_